 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective inhibitor of class IIa histone deacetylases (HDACs).
+MC 1568 is a selective inhibitor of class IIa histone deacetylases (HDACs).
 Exhibits tissue-selective inhibition between members of class II deacetylases in vivo; inhibits HDAC4 and HDAC5 in skeletal muscle and the heart without affecting HDAC3 activity.
 Arrests myogenesis through the stabilization of myocyte enhancer factor 2D (MEF2D)-HDAC3/4 complex.
 Displays no inhibition of class I HDAC activity or expression.

 |Storage||Store at +4°C|